Amarsmer/amarsmer/README.md

 Additionnal steps are included to make sure this can be used starting from a fresh Ubuntu install.

-NOTE: Some of this document is taken from the original [BlueROV2](https://github.com/CentraleNantesROV/bluerov2/tree/main) readme and does not currently apply
+NOTE: Some of this document is takenbuild from the original [BlueROV2](https://github.com/CentraleNantesROV/bluerov2/tree/main) readme and does not currently apply

 # Requirements